PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/ReportingAndVisualisatingData.md

 ## 2) Power BI: Advanced data visualisations
 Now, the following videos, tutorials and courses allow you to go further than we ask if you fancy doing so.
 But by no means feel obliged to; we can't make it more clear than that: no pressure :).
 In the end, it's more important that you finish your dashboard and make sure that is all finished!
 And, you also need to have plenty of time to do fun stuff in your free time: a top priority as a student!

-If you don't feel like it, continue to the mock assignment, otherwise, anyway, here are our suggestions:
+If you don't feel like it, continue to the Datalab Preparation, otherwise, anyway, here are our suggestions:

 0. The learning path [Visualize data in Power BI](https://docs.microsoft.com/en-us/learn/paths/visualize-data-power-bi/) by microsoft is a great step-by-step guide which rewards you with a certificate and very useful and widely applicable!;
 1. [Advanced Visualization Techniques For Power BI - Brand New Course](https://www.youtube.com/watch?v=wq6dY0bgRcE&ab_channel=EnterpriseDNA);